amber-king/AIComposer/README.md

 In this project, I attempted to develop a program to allow a computer to generate classical music using machine learning.
 The machine learning model that was used was a recurrent neural network (RNN) that was obtained from the Tensorflow Python package.
 This model was "trained" for around 24 hours (using a CPU) on over 2 hours of Mozart sonatas.
 It was hoped that the computer would eventually be able to create its own music that would resemble a Mozart sonata, however, this was not accomplished, as shown by the three trash music files in the "mp3-files" folder that you can listen to if you want.

+NOTE: if the MP3 files do not download, the MIDI files in "midi-files" can also be played.

 ## FileConverter.java